-The principal routes of exposure were through ingestion.
+The principal route of exposure is through ingestion.

 Proposition 65 requires that notice of intent to sue be given to the violator(s) sixty (60) days before the suit is filed.
 Cal.
 Health & Safety Code § 25249.7(d)(1).
 With this letter, Mr. Jamison gives notice of the alleged violation to Violators and the appropriate governmental authorities.
-In absence of any action by the appropriate governmental authorities within sixty (60) calendar days of the sending of this notice (plus five (5) calendar days if the address is within the State of California or 10 days if the address is outside of a California but within the United States, Mr. Jamison may file suit.
+In absence of any action by the appropriate governmental authorities within sixty (60) calendar days of the sending of this notice (plus five (5) calendar days because the place of address is within the State of California and ten (10) calendar days if the address is outside the State of California but within the United States), Mr. Jamison may file suit.
 See Cal.
 Health & Safety Code § 25249.7(d)(1); Cal.
 Code Regs.
 27 § 25903(d)(1); and Cal.
 Code Civ.
 Proc. § 1013.
 Mr. Jamison remains open to discussing the possibility of resolving its grievances short of formal litigation.